o-ran-sc/ric-plt-lib-rmr/docs/overview.rst

 RMR_ASYNC_CONN

-  Allows the asynch connection mode to be turned off (by setting the value to 0.
-When set to 1, or missing from the environment, RMR will invoke the connection interface in the transport mechanism using the non-blocking (asynch) mode.
+  Allows the async connection mode to be turned off (by setting the value to 0.
+When set to 1, or missing from the environment, RMR will invoke the connection interface in the transport mechanism using the non-blocking (async) mode.
 This will likely result in many "soft failures" (retry) until the connection is established, but allows the application to continue unimpeeded should the connection be slow to set up.

 RMR_BIND_IF

-  This provides the interface that RMr will bind listen ports to allowing for a single interface to be used rather than listening across all interfaces.
-This should be the IP address assigned to the interface that RMr should listen on, and if not defined RMr will listen on all interfaces.
+  This provides the interface that RMR will bind listen ports to allowing for a single interface to be used rather than listening across all interfaces.
+This should be the IP address assigned to the interface that RMR should listen on, and if not defined RMR will listen on all interfaces.

+RMR_CTL_PORT

+  This variable defines the port that RMR should open for communications with Route Manager, and other RMR control applications.
+If not defined, the port 4561 is assumed.

+  Previously, the RMR_RTG_SVC (route table generator service port) was used to define this port.
+However, a future version of Route Manager will require RMR to connect and request tables, thus that variable is now used to supply the Route Manager well known address and port.

+  To maintain backwards compatablibility with the older Route Manager versions, the presence of this variable in the environment will shift RMR's behaviour with respect to the default value used when RMR_RTG_SVC is **not** defined.

+  When RMR_CTL_PORT is **defined:** RMR assumes that Route Manager requires RMR to connect and request table updates is made, and the default well known address for Route manager is used (routemgr:4561).

+  When RMR_CTL_PORT is **undefined:** RMR assumes that Route Manager will connect and push table updates, thus the default listen port (4561) is used.

+  To avoid any possible misinterpretation and/or incorrect assumptions on the part of RMR, it is recommended that both the RMR_CTL_PORT and RMR_RTG_SVC be defined.
+In the case where both variables are defined, RMR will behave exactly as is communicated with the variable's values.

 RMR_RTG_SVC

-  RMr opens a TCP listen socket using the port defined by this environment variable and expects that the route table generator process will connect to this port.
-If not supplied the port 4561 is used.
+  The value of this variable depends on the Route Manager in use.

+  When the Route Manager is expecting to connect to an xAPP and push route tables, this variable must indicate the port which RMR should use to listen for these connections.

+  When the Route Manager is expecting RMR to connect and request a table update during initialisation, the variable should be the host of the Route Manager process.

+  The RMR_CTL_PORT variable (added with the support of sending table update requests to Route manager), controls the behaviour if this variable is not set.
+See the description of that variable for details.

+RMR_HR_LOG

+  By default RMR writes messages to standard error (incorrectly referred to as log messages) in human readable format.
+If this environment variable is set to 0, the format of standard error messages might be written in some format not easily read by humans.
+If missing, a value of 1 is assumed.

+RMR_LOG_VLEVEL

+  This is a numeric value which corresponds to the verbosity level used to limit messages written to standard error.
+  The lower the number the less chatty RMR functions are during execution.
+The following is the current relationship between the value set on this variable and the messages written:

+0

+  Off; no messages of any sort are written.

+1

+  Only critical messages are written (default if this variable does not exist)

+2

+  Errors and all messages written with a lower value.

+3

+  Warnings and all messages written with a lower value.

+4

+  Informational and all messages written with a lower value.

+5

+  Debugging mode -- all messages written, however this requires RMR to have been compiled with debugging support enabled.

 RMR_RTG_ISRAW

-  Is set to 1 if the route table generator is sending "plain" messages (not using RMr to send messages, 0 if the rtg is using RMr to send.
-The default is 1 as we don't expect the rtg to use RMr.
+  **Deprecated.** Should be set to 1 if the route table generator is sending "plain" messages (not using RMR to send messages, 0 if the rtg is using RMR to send.
+The default is 1 as we don't expect the rtg to use RMR.

+  This variable is only recognised when using the NNG transport library as it is not possible to support NNG "raw" communications with other transport libraries.
+It is also necessary to match the value of this variable with the capabilities of the Route Manager; at some point in the future RMR will assume that all Route Manager messages will arrive via an RMR connection and will ignore this variable.

 RMR_SEED_RT

   This is used to supply a static route table which can be used for debugging, testing, or if no route table generator process is being used to supply the route table.
-  If not defined, no static table is used and RMr will not report *ready* until a table is received.
+  If not defined, no static table is used and RMR will not report *ready* until a table is received.
 The static route table may contain both the route table (between newrt start and end records), and the MEID map (between meid_map